 Q: What is the "Laminar Flow Rule?"

 A: Laminar flow is a term described the smooth movement of a fluid through a pipe.
-Openings in a pipe interrupt this smooth flow.
-The "Laminar Flow Rule" states that no branch lines should be taken off within 2' of the backwater valve to insure laminar flow across the gate of the valve.
-This aids the self-cleaning process as the flow moves across the gate and insures the gate is not constantly moving up and down in the midst of turbulent flow.
+Openings in the side of a pipe's uniform walls interrupt this smooth flow.
+The "Laminar Flow Rule" states that no branch lines should enter the pipe nearer than 2' upstream of the Backwater Valve.
+This 2' or greater margin between branch line attachment and the valve installation point will allow laminar flow to resume by the time wastewater is flowing across the gate of the valve.
+Laminar flow aids the self-cleaning process as the flow moves across the gate, and insures the gate is not constantly bobbing up and down in the midst of turbulent flow.

-Q: What is the leakage rate of the normally open backwater valve?
+Q: What is the leakage rate of the normally open Fullport Backwater Valve or Adapt-A-Valve?

-A: The allowable leakage rate up to 2ft head is 1 Liter per 10 minutes, as head pressure increases over 2ft there is no leakage.
+A: Mainline provides that the allowable leakage rate up to 2 ft of head is 1 Liter per 10 minutes, as head pressure increases to over 2 ft there is no leakage.

 Q: How much pressure can a Fullport Backwater Valve or Adapt-A-Valve withstand??

-A: The gates are designed to withstand at least 50psi, the weight of a 100 foot column of standing water which is ample in just about all imaginable residential applications.
+A: Mainline provides that they have independently tested their valves to withstand at least 50 psi, the weight of a 100 foot column of standing water which is ample in most residential applications.

 Q: What is the Mainline Fullport Backwater Valve and Adapta-A-Valve warranty?

 A: Mainline Backwater Valves and Adapta-A-Valves are warranted by the manufacturer for 1 year against manufacturer's defects.
+Here is the link to the Mainline Valve Warranty as a printable Adobe Acrobat .pdf file.
 The actual installation of the valves can not be warranted by Mainline.

 Q: Can the Adapt-A-Valve Test Gate be used in an emergency to shut off back-flow?